nutanix/terraform-provider-nutanix/website/docs/d/access_control_policy.html.markdown

 The following attributes are exported:

 * `name`: - Name of the Access Control Policy.
-* `description`: - The description of the association of a role to a user in a given context.
+* `description`: - The description of the Access Control Policy.
 * `categories`: - Categories for the Access Control Policy.
 * `project_reference`: - The reference to a project.
 * `owner_reference`: - The reference to a user.
-* `project_reference`: - The reference to a project.
 * `role_reference`: - The reference to a role.
 * `user_reference_list`: - The User(s) being assigned a given role.
 * `user_group_reference_list`: - The User group(s) being assigned a given role.